mna/lua-imagick/README.md

 # Lua IMagick [![Build Status](https://travis-ci.org/isage/lua-imagick.svg?branch=master)](https://travis-ci.org/isage/lua-imagick)

-Pure-C lua bindings to ImageMagick
+Pure-C lua bindings to ImageMagick.
+This fork adjusts the library to be installed with LuaRocks, which also enables support for Lua5.3-5.4.

 ## Why?